byui-cse/cse450-course/source/module-03/discussion.md

 	<blockquote><p>The head of data science says we should use gradient boosted trees for this analysis.</p><p>I've noticed that a lot of the features use pretty different ranges.</p>
 	<p>For example, how should we handle square footage?</p></blockquote>
 </div>

-Based on your initial analysis of the data, your team feels:

-1. We should normalize square footage values using range normalization (aka min-max scaling).
-2. We should standardize square footage values using z-score normalization.
-3. We should use binning to group square footage values into discrete categories.
-4. We should be fine sticking with the raw values.

 [^1]: [CEO photo by Oz Seyrek on Unsplash ](https://unsplash.com/photos/-Ir03_pgpMU)